ONLINE REGISTRATION IS NOW OPEN

 * Room and Board will NOT be prorated.

-The College reserves the right to cancel any course in July because of insufficient enrollment or of any other reason.
+The College reserves the right to cancel any course in July because of insufficient enrollment or for any other reason.

-Manhattan College will award a grant of remission of about one third of tuition ($300) only to any current or prospective teacher from a secondary school that has sent ten or more students to Manhattan College in the preceding ten year period.
-Teachers requesting these grants must include with their registration form a statement from their principal or supervisor indicating that they are expected to be teaching in the school during the next academic year
+Manhattan College will award a remission grant of $300 to any current or prospective teacher from a secondary school that has sent ten or more students to Manhattan College in the preceding ten-year period.
+A list of these schools is available on the registration page.

 At Manhattan College, participants have the opportunity to take the AP course for graduate credit at no additional cost, a great benefit of our Institute.

-If a participant chooses to take the course for graduate credit, they will receive three (3) graduate credits in education, a transcript after the course is completed, and a certificate upon completion of the course denoting 45 hours of Professional Development.
-Please be aware that consultants generally give projects to be completed after the week of the course to receive graduate credit for the course.
+If a participant chooses to take the course for graduate credit, he or she will receive three (3) graduate credits in education, a transcript after the course is completed, and a certificate upon completion of the course denoting 45 hours of professional development.
+During the week of the Institute, consultants will assign separate projects to be completed after the week of the course to receive graduate credit for the course.
 Consultants will then assign letter grades to those participants taking the class for credit, which will be due to the Director by August 29th; transcripts will be posted within the next few weeks.

-Participants will be asked if they are taking the course for credit or audit at registration, and will need to confirm this during the week of the course.
+Participants will be asked if they plan to take the course for credit or audit at registration, and will need to confirm this during the week of the course.
 If your employer is paying for the course, please check with them before you make your decision.